 In summer, Sumburgh Head is one of the best places in the UK to see puffins and thousands of other seabirds.
 The breeding colony includes puffins, guillemots, shags, fulmars, kittiwakes and razorbills.
 Don’t forget to look beyond the cliffs and stacks as there is a chance of spotting killer whales, Minke whales and dolphins.

-This spectacular headland is one of the most recognisable landmarks in Shetland and the recently-opened Sumburgh Head Lighthouse, Visitor Centre & Nature Reserve is an exciting world class attraction that offers the chance to explore not only the fascinating natural history but lighthouse technology, a Second World War radar hut, marine life centre and much more.
+This spectacular headland is one of the most recognisable landmarks in Shetland and the Sumburgh Head Lighthouse, Visitor Centre & Nature Reserve is an exciting world-class attraction that offers the chance to explore not only the fascinating natural history but lighthouse technology, a Second World War radar hut, marine life centre and much more.

 There are general stores at Sandwick, Levenwick, Bigton, Dunrossness (fuel available), and Toab.